anglo-korean/ak-crd/DATA.md

 1. `storage.claim: string` -> optional storage claim (needs to be pre-created)
 1. `storage.mount_point: string` -> mount point for claim
-1. `preinstall: string` -> a container to run pre-install (to check envs, maybe- has access to all the secrets and configmaps)
+1. `preinstall: string` -> a container to run pre-install (to check envs, maybe- has access to all the secrets and configmaps).
+Additionally has the env var `PREINSTALL=true` set
-1. `postinstall: string` -> a container to run post-install (stuff like running migrations, or notifications perhaps)
+1. `postinstall: string` -> a container to run post-install (stuff like running migrations, or notifications perhaps).
+Additionally has the env var `POSTINSTALL=true` set

 ## Specific schema